-Accessing Amazon services using an identity pool after sign-in - Amazon Cognito
+Accessing Amazon Web Services using an identity pool after sign-in - Amazon Cognito

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Accessing Amazon services using an identity pool after sign-in
+Accessing Amazon Web Services using an identity pool after sign-in

-For more information about using identity pools together with user pool groups to control access your Amazon resources see Adding groups to a user pool and Role-based access control.
-See also Identity pools concepts (federated identities) for more information about identity pools and Amazon Identity and Access Management.
+For more information about using identity pools together with user pool groups to control access to your Amazon resources, see Adding groups to a user pool and Using role-based access control.
+Also, for more information about identity pools and Amazon Identity and Access Management, see Identity pools concepts.

 Setting up a user pool with the Amazon Web Services Management Console